Pylons/pyramid_blogr/docs/authentication_src.rst

             form.populate_obj(entry)
             return HTTPFound(location=request.route_url('blog', id=entry.id,
                                                         slug=entry.slug))
-        return {'form':form, 'action':request.matchdict.get('action')}
+        return {'form': form, 'action': request.matchdict.get('action')}

 This is how models/user.py should look like at this point::

-    import datetime #<- will be used to set default dates on models import sqlalchemy as sa #<- provides access to sqlalchemy constructs from pyramid_blogr.models import Base, DBSession #<- we need to import our sqlalchemy metadata for model classes to inherit from from sqlalchemy import (
+    import datetime #<- will be used to set default dates on models import sqlalchemy as sa #<- provides access to sqlalchemy constructs from pyramid_blogr.models.meta import Base, DBSession  #<- we need to import our sqlalchemy metadata for model classes to inherit from from sqlalchemy import (
         Column,
         Integer,